boltops-tools/lono/docs/_docs/custom-helpers.md

 It is useful be able to call methods in your template views that are not built into lono.
 Lono allows you to add your own custom helpers for this case.
 The custom helpers are first class citizens and have access to the same context and variables as [built-in lono helpers]({% link _docs/builtin-helpers.md %}).

-The starter project generated with `lono new [PROJECT_NAME]` generates an example of a custom helper in the `helpers` to help explain how to add your own custom helpers.

 ### How to Add Custom Helper Methods

-To add custom helpers methods yourself, create a file that ends with `_helper.rb` in the `helpers` folder of your project.
+To add custom helpers methods, create a file that ends with `_helper.rb` in the `app/helpers` folder of your project.
 Declare a module in that file naming the module the same as the filename except in camel case form.
 Then define your helper methods in the module.
 For example:

 `helpers/my_custom_helper.rb:`